dk1242/dk1242.github.io/_posts/2025-06-15-Image Based Lighting-2-SpecularIBL.md

 title:  "Image Based Lighting: Part 2 (Specular IBL)"
 date:   2025-06-15
 ---
-As we are done with the diffuse irradiance part of IBL, we will start working on the specular part of the reflectance equation which is following.
+As we have completed the diffuse irradiance component of IBL, we will move on to the specular part of the reflectance equation, as shown below.

 $$
 \begin{align*}